The following system was used to test the fans:

 – Thermal compound: Noctua NT-H2

-The testing of all fans is done with the i9 9900K CPU overclocked to 5GHz at maximum load with Intel Burn Test V2.
+The testing of all fans is done with the i9 9900K CPU at maximum load with Intel Burn Test V2.
 All system fans and the tested fans are turned to their maximum speeds while the PC case has both side panels closed.

 The 140mm fans has been tested using a 280mm CPU liquid cooler, the NZXT Kraken X61 at max.
 RPM.